CarlosAndresd/f_abm/README.md

 ### Installation instructions with pip and venv

 **Note 1:** for this to work you need to make sure you have `pip` and `venv` installed in your computer.
+You can find [here](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment) more information about `pip` and virtual environments.

 **Note 2:** these instructions assume you have `Python 3` installed in your computer.

 If you are unsure your computer has these requirements, please follow the recommended installation instructions.

 1. Fork and clone this repository